Yvand/azd-functions-azure-vms-management/README.md

 ## Overview

 The function app uses the [Flex Consumption plan](https://learn.microsoft.com/en-us/azure/azure-functions/flex-consumption-plan) and is written in TypeScript.
+It contains multiple HTTP functions, and timer functions to automate some actions.

 ## Security of the Azure resources